skbio.stats.composition.dirmult_ttest#

 - Parameters:

 Vector indicating the assignment of samples to groups.
-For example, these could be strings or integers denoting which group a sample belongs to.
-It must be the same length as the samples in
+These could be strings or integers denoting which group a sample belongs to.
+If it is a pandas Series and the table contains sample IDs, its index will be filtered and reordered to match the sample IDs.
+Otherwise, it must be the same length as the samples in the table.

 group and thereference